 (August 2013) Recently I was given a tour of the historic Tubac Golf Resort.
 Years ago, Ms. Karen & I had played golf here on the original 18 holes.
 Now they have 27 holes & one of the best practice ranges in Southern Arizona.
 Kevin Costner filmed a portion of … Continue reading

+Editor’s Note: Poston House Inn closed its doors in 2016.We leave this here for historical value.
+Please see our page on Tubac Lodging here.
 If you’re looking for Tubac Lodging, we recommend Poston House Inn.
 It is a wonderful Bed & Breakfast for many reasons.
-First, and most important, innkeepers Mary & Don, are terrific … personable, professional, knowledgeable, & helpful.
-Secondly, they have created a pleasant & comfortable place for travelers to stay. … Continue reading
+First, and most important, innkeepers … Continue reading

 Summer 2013 – Neighbor Roy & I enter Stables Ranch Grille at Tubac Golf Resort with just enough local historical knowledge to be dangerous.
 Once past the thick mesquite front door we are walking on a cobblestone floor that is well over 200 years old.
 Had we been here back … Continue reading